apoxa/Dancer-Plugin-String-TT/README.md

 Dancer-Plugin-String-TT
 =======================

-Plugin for using String::TT in Dancer
+This Dancer plugin provides a way to easily use String::TT in your Dancer app or in a Template file.